-Detectable warnings are an Americans with Disabilities Act (ADA) requirement in the current Americans with Disabilities Act Accessibility Guidelines (ADAAG) for the use of detecting the boundary between the sidewalk and the street.
+Detectable warnings are an Americans with Disabilities Act (ADA) requirement in the Americans with Disabilities Act Accessibility Guidelines (ADAAG) for the use of detecting the boundary between the sidewalk and the street.
 In response to the requirements of the Americans with Disabilities Act (1990) curb ramps became a requirement between sidewalks and streets.
 Unfortunately, the emergence of curb ramps led to a new problem it removed a visual cue for the end of sidewalks and made it more difficult for the the visually impaired to locate the boundary between the street and sidewalk.
-The answer to this new problem was the emergence of detectable warnings with truncated domes, which are now required by the ADA
+The answer to this new problem was the emergence of truncated dome detectable warnings, which are now required by the ADA.

 ultra-light detectable warnings

 Slimtek detectable warning tiles are ultra-light composite tiles designed for ultra easy installation.

 Duratek detectable warning tiles are engineered to provide the utlimate in strength and durability.